 Particularly in areas where rents are rising or hold the promise of doing so, eligibility can be made contingent on the signing of a regulatory agreement that would limit for some period of time the ability of owners to raise rents increases and would restrict incomes allowed for new tenants.
 However, not all owners of these properties will willingly want to agree to additional government oversight even if they would like to keep their units affordable.
 To open up the program for these owners, it may make sense to waive any regulatory requirement for properties requiring only a small amount of support.
 For owners of properties requiring more substantial support (and thus getting more benefit), regulatory agreements would be required.

 The state of Vermont provides property owners of vacant or unused rental properties with up to a $30,000 grant per rental unit to renovate rental units.
 Grants are given by the Department of Housing and Community Development through the CARES Act funding (passed during the 2020 pandemic) to improve affordable rental housing throughout the state.
-For more information about the program, click here.
+More information is available at the program site.

 New York City’s Multifamily Housing Rehabilitation Program provides low-interest loans for the replacement of major building systems in multifamily buildings (defined as those with 3 apartments or more).
 The loans are for a term of 30 years, up to $35,000 per residential unit, with an interest rate of up to 3%, depending on the needs of the project.
 Projects may also be eligible for a full or partial property tax exemption.
 Participants are required to sign a regulatory agreement which provides that rents may not exceed a level affordable to households earning 120% AMI.

 New York also aids owners of small- and medium-sized rental properties through their Landlord Ambassadors Program, which provides technical assistance regarding city financing such as the Multifamily Housing Rehabilitation Program